marshalsimons/Cyber-Range/README.md

 ## Common Errors
 ### No Internet Connectivity:
-- Check that you are configuring DNS correctly, either through pfSense or DC.
+- Check that you are configuring DNS correctly, either through pfSense or a DC.
-- Firewall rules to allow outbound traffic
+- Firewall rules to allow outbound traffic.
-- DHCP and hard-coded IP collisions
+- DHCP and hard-coded IP collisions.
 ### Devices Powering Down:
 - Ensure you have enough resources to run the VMs.
 Security Onion is resource-hungry and may require powering some down to accommodate.
 ### Security Onion Not Ingesting Suricatta Logs